Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Design

 \subsection{Data Set}

-Our data set incorporated 168 survey questions, each consisting of a fair division instance, an allocation partitioning the goods, and an assignment of the participant to one pirate's perspective, constructed as follows.
+The scenarios were sampled from a novel data set of 166 scenarios, each consisting of a fair division instance, an allocation partitioning the goods, and an assignment of the participant to one of the agent's perspectives.

-\paragraph{Instances.} We generated 28 instances of the fair division problem involving nine or ten goods: 21 \smallq{} instances with three agents and 7 \largeq{} instances with five agents.
-Agents' subjective (heterogeneous) valuations were sampled uniformly at random from $\{5,10,\dots,120\}$ for \smallq{} instances and from $\{5,10,\dots,150\}$ for \largeq{} instances.
+\paragraph{Instances.} We generated twenty-eight instances involving nine or ten goods: twenty-one \smallq{} instances with three agents and seven \largeq{} instances with five agents.
+Each valuation $v_{i,j}$ for $i \in N$ and $j \in M$ was sampled uniformly at random from $\{5,10,\dots,120\}$ for \smallq{} instances and $\{0,10,\dots,150\}$ for \largeq{} instances.

-\begin{paragraph}{Allocations.} For each instance, we computed three allocations satisfying \sEF{1}, \EF{1}, and \HEF{k} for a pre-specified $k \in \{0,1,2\}$, which we call the allocation (and associated survey question)'s \emph{type}.
-For example, Figure \ref{fig:model_example} demonstrates three such allocations for an instance with $k=1$.
-In order to emphasize the difference between \EF{1} and \sEF{1}, our \EF{1} allocations require at least two more goods than the number of agents to be hypothetically removed to make them envy-free.
+\begin{paragraph}{Allocations.} For each instance, we computed three allocations satisfying \sEF{1}, \EF{1}, and \HEF{k} for a pre-specified $k \in \{0,1,2\}$ for the corresponding treatments.
+Allocations were computed by randomly shuffling goods across agents until the desired properties were achieved.
+As we observe in Example \ref{eg:sEF1_EF1}, \EF{1} allocations can sometimes require the counterfactual removal of a larger number of goods than \sEF{1} allocations.
+To reflect this, and emphasize the distinction between \EF{1} and \sEF{1} allocations in our experiments, we picked \EF{1} allocations that require at least $n+2$ goods to be counterfactually removed to eliminate envy among agents.

 There were two levels of \emph{balance} for allocations.
 A \bal{} allocation gives every agent a bundle of equal size, three (respectively, two) goods to each agent in a small (respectively, large) instance.
-In an \unbal{} allocation, agents may have bundles consisting of different number of goods, with bundle sizes $(2,4,4)$ for small instances and either $(4,2,2,1,1)$ or $(3,2,2,2,1)$ for large instances.
-All allocations from the same instance have the same balance.
+In an \unbal{} allocation, agents may have bundles consisting of different number of goods, with bundle sizes $(2,4,4)$ for \smallq{} instances and either $(4,2,2,1,1)$ or $(3,2,2,2,1)$ for \largeq{} instances. \end{paragraph}